saketram31/Ex.-No.-1.-SIMULATION-ANALYSIS-ON-FOUR-BAR-CHAIN-MECHANISM/README.md

 # Ex.
-No.  - SIMULATION ANALYSIS ON FOUR BAR CHAIN MECHANISM
+No. 1.-SIMULATION ANALYSIS ON FOUR BAR CHAIN MECHANISM

-## DATE:
+## DATE: 23.09.24

 ## AIM:
 ### To determine & simulate the displacement & velocity analysis for the given four bar chain mechanism.

 ### In a four bar chain ABCD, AD is fixed and is 120 mm long.
 The crank AB is 30 mm long and rotates at 100 rpm clockwise, while the link CD = 60mm oscillates about D. BC and AD are of equal lengths. ∟BAD = 600.

 ![image](https://github.com/Sellakumar1987/Ex.-No.-1.-SIMULATION-ANALYSIS-ON-FOUR-BAR-CHAIN-MECHANISM/assets/113594316/03952954-387e-4fd3-a1a0-a8dd4b82ae07)